Before 1997, the following Master students were (co-)supervised at Utrecht University and Unilever Research Laboratory (nutritional studies):

 Supervision of scientific staff

 2018-2019 Visiting PhD student Jennifer Stone, Australian National University, Canberra

 >2017: Visiting Associate Professor Dr. Brett Lidbury, Australian National University, Canberra, Australia

-Dr. Kim Wever (postdoc) since 2012.
+Dr. Kim Wever (Assistant professor) since 2012.
 Research and teaching in the field of systematic reviews.

 Dr. Marlies Leenaars (Assistant Professor) since 2009.
 Execution of systematic reviews.
 Teaching Laboratory Animal Science and systematic reviews.

 Dr. Rob de Vries (Assistant professor), since 2009.
 Execution of systematic reviews.
 Teaching and execution of systematic reviews, management.